-CV vs. Resume: Differences and When to Use Them?
+CV vs. Resume: Key Differences and When to Use Each

-- When to use a CV vs. resume
+- When to use a CV and when a resume is the correct choice

 What to include in your CV